 - Farmer’s Market – It runs on Wednesdays from 4-8pm and Saturdays from 8am-2pm on the corner of 13th Street between Arapahoe & Canyon.
 Even if you don’t buy, they are always great for browsing.

 - Colorado Shakespeare Festival – The festival is located on the CU Boulder campus.
-The current production is a modern adaptation of Taming of the Shrew, set in swinging 1940s New York City.
+They offer great modern adaptations of mostly Shakesperean plays, such as Richard III and Love’s Labours Lost.

 - Boulder Museum of History – Learn the history of this very interesting region and don’t miss one of their current exhibits, the Evolution of Activewear.
 How appropriate to see during a triathlon!

 - Boulder Museum of Contemporary Art – If you need a fix of culture, this is the place to visit.

 - Boulder Dushanbe Teahouse – This teahouse is one of Boulder’s most attractive and popular tourist spots and is great for tea and dining, too.
 It was completely built by hand, without any power tools, and sits along Boulder Creek in Central Park.